skoogee/pi_monitor/README.md

 ### Automatic

-`wget -O - https://raw.githubusercontent.com/Bunn/pi_monitor/master/install.sh | sudo bash`
+`wget -O - https://raw.githubusercontent.com/skoogee/pi_monitor/master/install.sh | sudo bash`

 ### Manual

 You can download the files manually and run it the way you like.
-If you don't want Pi Monitor to run as a service you can just run as `python3 pi_monitor.py`
+If you don't want Pi Monitor to run as a service you can just run as `python3 ubuntu-pihole_monitor.py`

 ## Configuration

-If you're running it using the automatic installation you can change the username and default port in which Pi Monitor is running by changing the following settings on your `pi-monitor.service`
+If you're running it using the automatic installation you can change the username and default port in which Ubuntu Pihole Monitor is running by changing the following settings on your `ubuntu-pihole-monitor.service`

 ```
 [Service]
-ExecStart=/usr/bin/python3 -u /usr/local/bin/pi-monitor.py 8088
+ExecStart=/usr/bin/python3 -u /usr/local/bin/ubuntu-pihole-monitor.py 8088
-User=pi
+User=root
 ```

-Before doing so, make sure to stop the service with `sudo systemctl stop pi-monitor.service` and then start it again after your changes with
+Before doing so, make sure to stop the service with `sudo systemctl stop ubuntu-pihole-monitor.service` and then start it again after your changes with
-`sudo systemctl start pi-monitor.service`
+`sudo systemctl start ubuntu-pihole-monitor.service`

 If you're running it manually you can just change the default port by sending it as a parameter like:
-`python3 pi_monitor.py 8181`
+`python3 ubuntu-pihole-monitor.py 8181`

 ## Compatibility

-This was tested on Raspberry Pi OS (32 bit), kernel 5.4.51-v7+
+This was tested on Ubuntu Server 20.04 LTS OS (64 bit), kernel 5.4.0-59-generic